-Most Livery Companies of the City of London have formal links with the Armed Services, many Companies having more than one link to a Military unit.
-Affiliations, as they are known, are active and have an important role for both the Military and the Company.
-The Worshipful Company of Security Professionals (WCoSP) has, at 2021, 6 affiliated Military Units, in order of Affiliation:
+Livery Companies of the City of London usually have formal links with the Armed Services, with many Companies having more than one link to a Military Unit.
+Affiliations, as they are known, are active, and have an important role for both the Military and the Company.

-Within the WCoSP the Services’ Committee (SC) manages the links with the affiliated Military Unit.
-Points of Contact take the lead in maintaining regular communication with each Unit.
-The SC’s Awards Working Group oversees arrangements for the annual presentation of Awards by the Company to a worthy recipient from each of the 6 Military Affiliates.
+The Services’ Committee (SC) manages the links with the affiliated Military Units, listed below in order of affiliation.
+Points of contact take the lead in maintaining regular communication with each Unit.
+The Services Awards Working Group (SAWG) oversees arrangements for the annual presentation of Awards by the Company to a worthy recipient from each of the six Military Affiliates.
 The recipient is nominated by their own Military Unit and the Award is presented by The Master, usually at the annual Services’ Affiliates Lunch held during Armed Forces Week in June.

-In September 2006 the Court approved the Company’s’ affiliation with the Royal Navy.
+The Royal Navy was affiliated to the Company in 2006.
 The ship nominated was HMS SEVERN.
 There followed some 11 years of dynamic interface with the ship and its pro-active crew.
-HMS SEVERN was subsequently decommissioned in 2017 and honoured at a ceremony in HM Naval Base Portsmouth on 27 October 2017 to mark the safe completion of her commission.
-The RN then nominated HMS MEDWAY to replace her and she was adopted by the Company as our Naval Affiliate in 2018.
+HMS SEVERN was subsequently decommissioned in 2017, and honoured at a ceremony in HM Naval Base Portsmouth on 27 October 2017 to mark the safe completion of her commission.
+The Royal Navy then nominated HMS MEDWAY to replace her, and she was adopted by the Company as our Naval Affiliate in 2018.

 Since the Second World War, the RMP have been active in every operational theatre – the occupation of Germany, Palestine, the Suez Canal Zone, Korea, Cyprus, Kenya, Aden, Malaya and Borneo to name but a few.
 In more recent years, the RMP have served on the front line in the Falklands, the Gulf, the Former Republic of Yugoslavia, in Sierra Leone, in Iraq and in Afghanistan.